input-output-hk/marlowe-doc/docs/developer-tools/runtime/runtime-protocol-reference/runtime-protocol-reference.md

 There is a message type that shows what all the available messages are for that protocol.
 Each message indicates the initial state of the message.
 For example, `RunMarloweSync` starts in the state `StInit`, then transitions into the `MarloweSync.StInit` state.

-> For more detailed documentation about the typed protocol framework, please see: [Network.TypedProtocol.Core documentation](https://input-output-hk.github.io/ouroboros-network/typed-protocols/Network-TypedProtocol-Core.html).